---

 ```

-### Render the Component
+### Render the component

 Finally, include the rendering code to display the "Ranking of the top organizations creating signatures" in the component's return statement:

-```js {% title="Render the dashboard component" %}
+```javascript {% title="Render the dashboard component" %}

 return (